DataDog/hiring-engineers/answers.md

 [here](./apm.py).
 One thing I found interesting was that `ddtrace-run` didn't work when I started the app using the `flask` command, I had to use `python` instead.

-I added the APM metrics to the Timeboard I created earlier.
+I added the APM metrics to the Timeboard I created earlier via API.

 ![APM Timeboard](./img/2018-12-16_14-47-21.png)

 My Timeboard can be accessed [here](https://app.datadoghq.com/dash/1022243/my-timeboard?tile_size=m&page=0&is_auto=false&from_ts=1545000360000&to_ts=1545003960000&live=true)

+As a Developer, this is useful for me to determine how effectively my code is running.
+It can also help me track down long running or inefficient functions that could possibly be optimized.

 **Bonus Question**: What is the difference between a Service and a Resource?
 A Resource is a part of a system available to run Services (ie, CPU, Memory, Disk Space).
 A Service is something